golobby/router/README.md

 It's built on top of the Go HTTP package and uses radix tree to provide the following features:
 * Routing based on HTTP method and URI
 * Route parameters and parameter patterns
+* Route wildcards
 * Middleware
-* HTTP Responses (such as JSON, XML, Text, Empty, and Redirect)
+* HTTP Responses (such as JSON, XML, Text, Empty, File, and Redirect)
+* Static file serving
 * No footprint!
 * Zero-dependency!